EXCLUSIVE-EU regulators to clear Delta, Virgin deal unconditionally -sources

 Delta and Virgin Atlantic announced the deal in December last year.
 It involves setting up a joint venture allowing both carriers to offer more flights at Heathrow, Europe's busiest airport.

-The agreement is intended to boost Delta's ability to better compete with industry leader United Continental and with American Airlines, whose partnership with British Airways dominates travel between the United States and London.
+The agreement is also intended to boost Delta's ability to better compete with industry leader United Continental and American Airlines, whose partnership with British Airways dominates travel between the United States and London.

 * Refinery's fuel production at least 50 pct capacity -trade